matthiasak/universal-utils/README.md

     ```

 The `resource()` module is a mechanism that wraps around the previous modules (`fetch()`, `cache()`, `store()`), exposing one primary method `get()`.
 I'll add more details to this module and how to use it at a later time.

+The `router()` module is a simple client-side `hashchange` event router that allows Single Page Apps to effectively map and listen to route changes.
+For `router()` implementation examples, see the `router.js` file.

 #### License